morrowind-modding/morrowind-modding.github.io/mmw-content/modding-tools/merging-plugins/habasi.md

 ![[guides/groundcover/index#^groundcover-navbox|clean right]]

-**Habasi** is a [[modding-tools/command-line-tools/index|command-line tool]] for [[modding-tools/merging-plugins/index|merging plugins]], featuring the ability to merge one's entire load order into a single plugin, and optionally turn static grass references into groundcover for OpenMW and MGE-XE.
+**Habasi** is a command-line tool for [[modding-tools/merging-plugins/index|merging plugins]], featuring the ability to merge one's entire load order into a single plugin, and optionally turn static grass references into groundcover for OpenMW and MGE-XE.